-- Priority 1: This parameter defines which clocks are allowed to be considered as masters.
-To be considered as a master, the value should be set to 128 or less.
+- Priority 1: This parameter defines which clocks are allowed to be considered as leaders.
+To be considered as a leader, the value should be set to 128 or less.
 Priority 1 is the first criteria in the BMCA, so if Priority 1 is set to a lower value than other devices on the system, then it is chosen even if the clock quality is poor.
-Typically, all the masters in a domain should have the same value for the Priority 1 parameter. - Priority 2: This parameter is used to break the tie between masters that have the same clock quality.
-Several values may be used to define a hierarchy of devices.
-Most profiles use 128 as a default, so a value of 127 or lower would indicate a preferred master. - The final tie-breaker in the BMCA is the clock ID.
-This is usually the MAC address so it provides a unique value by which the BMCA can choose.
+Typically, all the leaders in a domain should have the same value for the Priority 1 parameter. - Priority 2: This parameter is used to break the tie between leaders that have the same clock quality.
+Several values can be used to define a hierarchy of devices.
+Most profiles use 128 as a default, so a value of 127 or lower would indicate a preferred leader. - The final tiebreaker in the BMCA is the clock ID.
+This is usually the MAC address, so it provides a unique value by which the BMCA can choose.